EpsilonSolutions/netscaler-command-reference/docs/ns/ns-acl6/ns-acl6.md

 Possible values: BRIDGE, DENY, ALLOW

 <b>srcIPv6</b>
 IP address or range of IP addresses to match against the source IP address of an incoming IPv6 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
+In the command line interface, separate the range with a hyphen.

 <b>operator</b>
-Logical operator.
+Either the equals (=) or does not equal (!=) logical operator.
 Possible values: =, !=, EQ, NEQ

 <b>srcIPv6Val</b>